 On the housing application, students will have the opportunity to preference at least 3 building preferences, select a meal plan, and submit roommate information.
 Students may choose to answer a roommate survey and be paired with another student by the RCL office or students can mutually select a specific roommate.

 Residential and Commuter Life will attempt to honor each student's housing preferences, but it is not possible for every student to receive his/her preferred building preference.

-Courses available 10Accounting and Finance 3 Applied and Pure Sciences 2 Business and Management 2 Computer Science and IT 1 Humanities & Social Sciences 1 Mass Communication & Media 1
+Courses available 10Accounting & Finance 3 Applied, Pure Sciences 2 Business, Management 2 Computer Science, IT 1 Humanities & Social Sciences 1 Mass Communication & Media 1

 Be the first one!